Pinjarra

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Pinjarra has 68 active public transport stops, all of which are bus stops.
+Pinjarra has 66 active public transport stops, all of which are bus stops.
 These stops are served by four different routes that together offer 197 weekly passenger trips.
-The accessibility of these services is rated as limited, with residents typically living 1264 meters away from the nearest stop.
+Transport accessibility in Pinjarra is limited, with residents typically located 1264 meters from the nearest stop.
+Most residents commute outwards, with cars being the dominant mode of transport at 88%.
+On average, there are 1.7 vehicles per dwelling, which is higher than the regional average.
+According to the 2021 Census, only 8.8% of residents work from home, which may reflect COVID-19 conditions.

 Frequently Asked Questions - Transport